 How to know if a breast lump is normal or abnormal?

 “The most common causes of breast lump or palpable masses can be cysts, fibroadenomas, and carcinomas.
 Breast cysts is a fluid filled sacs or a water- filled balloon inside the breasts.
-Cysts are normally round or oval in shape which has distinct edges, smooth, firm and mobile (9).
+Cysts are normally round or oval which has distinct edges, smooth, firm, and mobile (9).
 Meanwhile, fibroadenomas commonly found in women in their 20’s and 30’s, but they can be found in women at any age.
-They tend to shrink after a woan goes through menopause (2).
+They tend to shrink after a woman goes through menopause (2).
 Both cysts and fibroadenomas are generally benign or harmless but it is important for women to have regular breast exams or imaging test before any symptoms appear.
-Of all breast disorders, carcinomas is a type of malignant breast lump where a tumor or mass start in the epithelial cells that line organ and tissues such as adenocarcinoma (3).”
+Of all breast disorders, carcinomas are a type of malignant breast lump where a tumor or mass start in the epithelial cells that line organtissues such as adenocarcinoma (3).”

-In short, breast self-exam, or regularly examining your breasts on your own, can be an important way to find a breast cancer early, when it’s more likely to be treated successfully.
+In short, breast self-exam, or regularly examining your breasts on your own, can be an important way to find a breast cancer early, when it is more likely to be treated successfully.